Michael Richards: 2006–2012: Laugh Factory incident and aftermath

-During a performance on November 17, 2006, at the Laugh Factory in Hollywood, California, Richards launched into a rant using racist epithets and remarks in response to repeated heckling and interruptions from a small group of Black and Hispanic audience members.
-Richards was recorded shouting "He's a nigger!" several times and making references to lynching, Planet of the Apes, and the Jim Crow laws.
+During a performance on November 17, 2006, at the Laugh Factory in Los Angeles, Richards launched into a rant using racist epithets and remarks in response to repeated heckling and interruptions from a small group of Black and Hispanic audience members.
+Richards was recorded shouting "He's a nigger!" several times and making references to lynching, Planet of the Apes, and Jim Crow laws.
 Kyle Doss, a member of the group that Richards addressed, said the group had arrived in the middle of the performance and were "being a little loud".
 According to Doss:

 [Richards] said, "Look at the stupid Mexicans and blacks being loud up there."
 That's the first thing he said.
 And then he kept on with his bit.
 And then, after a while, I told him, "My friend doesn't think you're funny."
 And then when I told him that, that's when he flipped me off and said, "F-you N-word."
 And that's how it all started.